 Reasoning mathematically involves the capacity for logical, systematic thinking.
-It includes intuitive and inductive reasoning based on patterns and regularities that can be used to arrive at solutions to nonroutine problems.
+It includes intuitive and inductive reasoning based on patterns and regularities that can be used to arrive at solutions to non-routine problems.
 Non-routine problems are problems that are very likely to be unfamiliar to students.
 They make cognitive demands over and above those needed for solution of routine problems, even when the knowledge and skills required for their solution have been learned.
 Non-routine problems may be purely mathematical or may have real-life settings.
-Both types of items involve transfer of knowledge and skills are usually a feature.
-Problems requiring reasoning may do so in different ways, because of the novelty of the context or the complexity of the situation or because any solution to the problem must involve several steps, perhaps drawing on knowledge and understanding from different areas of mathematics.
+Both types of items involve transfer of knowledge and skills to new situations, and interactions among reasoning skills are usually a feature.
+Problems requiring reasoning may do so in different ways, because of the novelty of the context or the complexity of the situation, or because any solution to the problem must involve several steps, perhaps drawing on knowledge and understanding from different areas of mathematics.